-The Michigan International Prep School Board of Education requires the administrators and/or the administrators' designee to be responsible for determining whether an alleged act constitutes a violation of this policy.
+The Michigan International Prep School Board of Education requires the administrator and/or the administrators' designee to be responsible for determining whether an alleged act constitutes a violation of this policy.
 In so doing, the administrator and/or the administrators' designee shall conduct a prompt, thorough, and complete investigation of each alleged incident.
 The investigation is to be completed within three school days after a report or complaint is made.
 The parents of the students involved shall receive written notice from the school on the outcome of the investigation (in compliance with current privacy laws and regulations).
 All reports on instances of bullying and/or harassment must be recorded by the school for annual data review.

 The Michigan International Prep School Board of Education prohibits reprisal or retaliation against any person who reports an act of bullying or harassment or cooperates in an investigation.
 The consequences and appropriate remedial action for a person who engages in reprisal or retaliation shall be determined by the administrator after consideration of the nature, severity, and circumstances of the act.
+There is an assurance of confidentiality to anyone reporting an act of bullying where procedures have been put into place to safeguard that pupils identity.
+Any act of bullying should be reported to Michigan International Prep School's Superintendent.

 The Michigan International Prep School Board of Education prohibits any person from falsely accusing another as a means of bullying or harassment.
-The consequences and appropriate remedial action for a person found to have falsely accused another as a means of bullying or harassment may range from positive behavioral interventions up to and including suspension or expulsion.Consequences and appropriate remedial action for a school employee found to have falsely accused another as a means of bullying or harassment shall be in accordance with district policies, procedures, and agreements.
+The consequences and appropriate remedial action for a person found to have falsely accused another as a means of bullying or harassment may range from positive behavioral interventions up to and including suspension or expulsion.
+Consequences and appropriate remedial action for a school employee found to have falsely accused another as a means of bullying or harassment shall be in accordance with district policies, procedures, and agreements.